-Lesson 18: "Watch Over and Stir Up Each Other" Scripture: 2 Timothy 4; 2 Timothy1
+Lesson 18: "Watch Over and Stir Up Each Other" Scripture: 2 Timothy 4; 2 Timothy 1 another.

-Goal: To embrace and fulfill our covenant relationship with God and one another.
+Goal: To embrace and fulfill our covenant relationship with God and one other to good words and works.

-Objective: To understand the importance of watching over and stirring up each other to good words and works.
+Objective: To understand the importance of watching over and stirring up each